ibm-cloud-docs/cephaas/volume_delete.md

 There is no response body for a successful delete operation.
 HTTP response code 202 is returned.

-To verify that the volume is deleted, list the volumes by making a `GET /volumes` call.
+To verify that the volume is deleted, list the volumes by making a `GET /volumes` request.